Sillians/sillians.github.io/_posts/20-10-2024-gentle-introduciton-to-loss-cost-and-objective-function.md

-layout: post
-title: "A gentle introduciton to Loss, Cost and Objective Function"
-date: 2024-10-20 23:23:23 -0000

 # A gentle introduciton to Loss, Cost and Objective Function

 Most often, the terms `loss function`, `cost function` and the `objective function` are used interchangeably, and are key concepts in machine learning and optimization; despite this, they do have distinct definitions.